-A broad span of legislation covers the role of the state to protect the archaeological and architectural heritage as well as wildlife in Ireland.
-On the archaeological heritage side, the National Monuments Acts 1930-2004 give the government authority to protect archaeological sites and monuments that have been identified under the Archaeological Survey of Ireland.
-A National Monuments Bill to consolidate and modernise national monuments legislation remains unpublished, following a review of the state’s archaeological policy and practice.
-This Bill was intended as a single piece of consolidated and modernised legislation to replace existing Acts which would afford stronger protection for heritage.
-Key objectives of the new legislation were to maintain a balance between development needs and archaeological protection and to support government policies aimed at ensuring cost-effective implementation of infrastructure programmes.
+A number of national legislations cover the role of the state to protect the archaeological and architectural heritage as well as wildlife in Ireland.
+On the archaeological heritage side, the National Monuments Act (1930-2014) gives the government authority to protect archaeological sites and monuments that have been identified under the Archaeological Survey of Ireland.
+An amendment to the National Monuments Act was made in 2012 with the addition of the EU standard Environmental Impact Assessment (EIA).
+This Bill was intended to afford stronger protection for heritage.

 The new Heritage Act of 2018 amended and extended the Wildlife Act (1976), the Canals Act (1986) and the Heritage Act (1995).
 The Heritage Council (An Chomhairle Oidhreachta) was established under the act for the purpose of “promoting interest in and knowledge, appreciation and protection of the National heritage”.
 The Heritage Act defines the working relationship between Government and heritage agencies such as Waterways Ireland, and the Heritage Council.
 Some amendments to the act in 2018 related to natural heritage and biodiversity were made despite opposition from the Green party, An Taisce, and the Wildlife Trust.
 The concern related to the provisions in the act for extending the legal period for uplands burning and hedgerow cutting into the August nesting season for many bird species.
 The Heritage Council supports and develops the heritage management system and infrastructure in Ireland.
 This is mainly achieved in partnership with other relevant agencies and authorities as well as local communities.